pirelliandrew/messaging_app/README.md

 My preferred testing strategy is Behavior-Driven Development (BDD).
 If you have an hour to spare, I would strongly recommend watching [this Youtube video by Ian Cooper](https://www.youtube.com/watch?v=vOO3hulIcsY&ab_channel=NDCConferences) to get familiar with BDD.
 If you have 20 hours to spare, I would recommend reading [Test Driven Development by Kent Beck](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) to get very familiar with BDD.

 As per BDD, all tests were written at the system level, in this case the API layer, in order to validate that the feature behave as intended and will continue to behave as intended should the codebase change in the future.

+The only exception is that I also added tests for the model validations as it can prove impractical to test all data validations from the API layer over time and data integrity is critical.

 Generally I would prefer to use fixturing framework such as [factory_bot](https://github.com/thoughtbot/factory_bot_rails) for simple and consistent creation of database records in test environments, but have not added it to this project yet in order to save time.